garyzava/chat-to-database-chatbot/README.md

 ## Data Source Statement

-This project uses a domain-specific database for development and testing purposes.
-But his can
+This project uses the Chinook database, a media store database, for development and testing purposes.
+However, it can be easily adapted for any enterprise or domain-specific use case.

 - **Chinook Database**:
   - **Ownership**: Maintained by [lerocha](https://github.com/lerocha)